mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 # Problems with Application Deployment

-The range of problems that can be encountered and require debugging is far too large to be covered in a single blog-post.
-Some of the problems that may need troubleshooting on DC/OS include applications:
+The range of problems that can be encountered and require debugging applications in DC/OS is wide.
+Here is a helpful set of symptoms your application might be expressing:

+Your application might:

 - Not deploying at all
 - Deploying very slowly